PauloRob8/Animal-Spirit-App/README.md

 # Animal-Spirit-App
-An app to use to get which is your animal spirit today
+An app to present some facts about animals